Planning-Inspectorate/ODW-Service/infrastructure/README.md

 The `modules` folder contains the child modules used by this workload:

 - `bastion-host`
+- `devops-agent-pool`
+- `synapse-data-lake`
 - `synapse-ingestion`
 - `synapse-management`
 - `synapse-monitoring`
 - `synapse-network`
+- `synapse-shir`
+- `synapse-sql-sever`
 - `synapse-workspace-private`

 All other loose files within the `infrastructure` comprise the root Terraform module, and define the PINS ODW workload specifics:

+- `deploy-*.tf` are the main files used to deploy the solution.
+They call upon each of the child modules in a specific order and provides values for the input variables.
 - `locals.tf` defines static attributes passed into each module such as the service name, Azure resource tags, and a resource suffix applied to all resources made up of the service name, region, and environment.
 - `provider.tf` defines both the Terraform and AzureRM provider versions in-use within this workload.
 The backend state file storage details are also specified here in conjunction with the environment-specific `{env}.tfbackend` files in the `environments` directory.
 - `README.md` this file, describing how to contribute to the PINS ODW infrastructure codebase, and the requirements, providers, inputs, and outputs of this root Terraform module.
 - `region.tf` a third-party module used to easily reference an Azure region in one of the many available formats.
 For example one of "UK South", "uks", "uk-south", or "uk_south" may be required for specific scenarios.
 - `resource-groups.tf` defines the resource groups as used in this workload, in-line with the Cloud Adoption Framework (CAF) recommendations for a data landing zone.
 - `variables.tf` a list of all variables abstracted from the child modules.
 The values for many of these variables are defined in the environment-specific `{env}.tfvars` files.
-- `workload.tf` the main file used to deploy the solution.
-Calls upon each of the child modules in a specific order and provides values for the input variables.

 ### Environments
 The PINS ODW infrastructure is deployed to three environments which manifest themselves in the form of seperate Azure subscriptions: